till213/SkyDolly/SHASUM256.md

 ## How To Compute The SHA-256 Checksum on Windows

-There are various methods for computing SHA checksums on Windows 10 (and other platforms).
+There are various methods for computing [SHA-2](https://en.wikipedia.org/wiki/SHA-2) checksums on Windows 10 (and other platforms).
 One fairly straight-forward method which involves the Windows PowerShell is as follows:

 - Open the Windows PowerShell
 - Navigate to the download folder